Fleid/fleid.github.io/_posts/asa-alm101TEMP.md

 - Gotcha local output

-**NB**: [Info] 11/11/2019 10:14:46 PM : Warning : Time policy for stream analytics job is not supported for local static input file.

 I installed Storage Explorer, but in the meantime just downloaded the file from the Azure portal.
 Apparently it's badly formatted though (each record is appended, without being in ```[]``` or separated by ,).
 >> I should look into why the output JSON file on blob was weird on how to prevent that.
 Or is IoTHub the culprit?